 It honestly depends on what you are looking for.

-Its neighbourhoods are as diverse as the city itself and you definitely need to do thorough research as to the best areas to live in Toronto.
+Its neighborhoods are as diverse as the city itself, and you definitely need to do thorough research as to the best areas to live in Toronto.

 In comparison, life in Montreal is slightly slower.
 It’s more relaxed, and while it’s still a major city, meaning you won’t ever feel like you’re missing out, it doesn’t have the buzz that Toronto has.